Quaristice: Release

 Quaristice was originally scheduled for release on 3 March 2008; however, it was made available for download on 29 January.
 CD and double vinyl versions were released on the album's original release date through Warp Records.
 In reference to releasing physical versions of the album, Booth said "the actual product is the FLAC file – but I don't object to those who want to own something that they can hold."
 The album entered the UK Dance Album Chart at No. 6 for two weeks, the UK Independent Albums Chart at No. 15 for two weeks and the US Top Dance Albums chart at No. 13 for three weeks.

 A deluxe double CD version of the album was released with a steel cover.
 Included was a second CD of alternate versions of eleven tracks from the original Quaristice titled Quaristice (Versions).
 Paul Lloyd of Igloo Magazine said that Versions "covers everything from dark ambience to old school techno and industrial through to cinematic atmospherics and beyond".

 Over the course of two weeks, a set of thirteen extended mixes of tracks from Quaristice were released.
 Eventually, these tracks were combined and released as Quaristice.Quadrange.ep.ae.
 The collection is 150 minutes long, with the tracks being exclusively released as digital files.
 The decision to release Quadrange digitally came after Booth and Brown produced "Perlence subrange 6-36", an hour-long track that would have filled an entire CD, feeling it would be unfair to charge listeners for a single track of that length.
 David Abravanel of PopMatters called Quadrange "a simmering exploration of Autechre at their most spacious, and further demonstration of the diversity and profundity of their sound".

-On 5 September 2025, both Quaristice and Untilted would be re-issued on vinyl as part of an effort to re-issue Autechre's back catalogue.
+On 5 September 2025, both Quaristice and Untilted were re-issued on vinyl as part of an effort to re-issue Autechre's back catalogue.